Taylor County, Texas Property Taxes

 Property Tax Rates Across Taylor County, Texas

-Local government entities are responsible for setting property tax rates, which can vary significantly across Texas.
-Each year, Taylor County estimates its budgetary needs for public services and divides that by the total assessed value of all taxable property within its jurisdiction.
-This calculation determines the property tax rate that residents will pay.
-While votes and legislative measures play a role in setting these rates and budgets, this is essentially the annual process.
+Local government entities set tax rates, which vary widely across Taylor County.
+Each year, the county estimates its budget for public services and divides that total by the assessed value of all taxable property within its jurisdiction.

 Our median effective property tax rate (tax bill ÷ assessor's market value) accounts for exemptions and deductions, making it more accurate than the general median tax rate, which is the midpoint of statutory rates before adjustments.